 An easy 14 mile loop connecting East and West Chewuch Roads looking down at the beautiful Chewuch River.
 Electric assist bikes allowed.

+Road clear and rideable to above Cutthroat Lake trailhead.
+Some water over roadway.
+WSDOT continues to clear road Monday through Thursday.
+Remember, while the WSDOT is working to clear the road, riding is only allowed on Friday, Saturday & Sundays.
 This is a fairly strenuous climb that is well worth the effort for the outstanding views and epic descent.
 61 miles roundtrip from Winthrop or 30 miles roundtrip from Mazama.
+Wear layers as temperature anc conditions change as elevation increases.
 Electric assist bikes allowed.

 Twisp River Road